vengi-voxel/vengi/src/tools/voxedit/README.md

 * Reference positions to rotate around or create auto-generated structures at
 * Viewport screenshots
 * Import and voxelize dae, obj, fbx and a lot more formats
+* Modelling without the mouse - just via shortcuts and keyboard

 # Controls